OliverLeitner/webstreamer/README.md

 == Web Video Streamer ==

+System Requirements (highly depend on the number of paralell users you got visiting...):

+Minimum RAM: 64 Megabytes
+Minimum CPU Cores: 1
+Harddisk Space: ~700 Megabytes (this holds the base operating system, all required tools, the web interface and all caching folders)

 Change (17.01.2014)
 IF YOU ARE RUNNING THIS IN PRODUCTION MAKE SURE THAT YOU UPDATE TO CURRENT VERSION, THERE HAVE BEEN MULTIPLE SECURITY ISSUES.